Japanese in Dublin

 Our Japanese courses are also available for small groups studying together (Two-to-One Japanese Course or In-Company Small Group Japanese Course).
 All participants must have the same language needs, be able to study at the same time at the same place and be at the same level.
 All participants should be booked at the same time.
 Language Trainers suggest that you do not look for classes with more than 8 students at one time.
 However, an In-Company Taster Japanese Course can contain a maximum of 12 people.

-Switch between face-to-face and online Japanese classes with a hybrid course!
+Switch between online and face-to-face Japanese classes with a hybrid course!

 Start your clases online and switch to face-to-face later